All Episodes

 It's called stupidity.

-Pretty powerful comments by Donald Trump.
+And we've had it pretty powerful comments by Donald Trump.

 You know, there's so much narrative going on, and I've addressed the issue of Republican sabotage of Trump.

-And you know, for all that you hear, and I'm just going to give you a preview of some of what we're going to get to today.
+And, you know, for all that you hear, and I'm just going to give you a preview of some of what we're going to get to today.

 What this election ought to be about is the direction of the country.